mucahit-turhan/Qt-Vlc-FFmpeg/README.md

 # Qt-Vlc-FFmpeg
-Simple VLC Player with FFmpeg in Qt
+Simple VLC Player with FFmpeg in Qt.
+It can be used as a control interface for remote controlled vehicles such as drone or self driving car etc...

 This is under the development